Danychr1/Enforcing-Security-Best-Practices-with-Linux-Permissions/README.md

 # Project: Enforcing Security Best Practices with Linux Permissions.

   As part of the Day0 Academy Course, I worked on a project focused on the “Least Privilege” principle.
 On a Linux system, I managed file permissions to ensure users had only the access they truly needed.
-This hands-on experience taught me how careful permission management enhances security while maintaining systems' functionality and efficiency.
+This hands-on experience taught me how careful permission management enhances security while maintaining systems' functionality and efficiency.c

 ## Project Overview